iboates/android_location_converter/README.md

 Other miscellaneous notes:

-You might notice that the date field is written twice, once as an actual date datatype, and once again as a string.
+You might notice that the date and time fields are written twice, once as an actual date datatype, and once again as a string.
 This is because I was inspecting my output using QGIS, which seems to have some issues when querying date columns.
 So the date string field is just there as a fallback.

+I don't completely understand what the "sub timestamp" and "sub date" fields represent.
+The "sub" ones are buried in the original JSON along with the activities and confidence levels, but I wanted to be comprehensive so I ripped them out with everything else.